If you go overseas

 This is an official legal document where you can grant attorney to a third party to release or update information relating to your account.

-For more information on how to set up Consent to Share or Power of Attorney read the Allowing another person to access your account on our dedicated repayment website.
+For more information on how to set up Consent to Share or Power of Attorney read the section Allowing another person to access your account.